LemonFace0309/HackMIT/README.md

 - add natural distaster event data
 - train a specific model for water quality analysis based on satellite or camera imagery.
 - provide localized resources
+- Ensure that the location data, especially from individual users, is anonymized and secure.
+Users might be hesitant to use the app if they feel their data could be misused.